FOSSEE/st-scripts/getting-started-with-functions/script.rst

 	returns the average of a and b""" return (a+b)/2

-Note that docstrings are entered in the immediate line after the function definition and put as a triple quoted string.
+Note that doc-strings are entered in the immediate line after the function definition and put as a triple quoted string.
 And here as far as the code functionality is concerned, we didn't do anything.
 We just added an abstract of what the function does.